Group invariant operators and some applications on norm-attaining theory: Norm-attaining -invariant operators

-Therefore, $T$ cannot be approximated by norm attaining operators as desired. \end{proof}
+Therefore, $T$ cannot be approximated by norm-attaining operators as desired. \end{proof}

-Notice that all the domains in the preceding examples are sequence spaces.
+Notice that so far all the domains in the preceding examples were sequence spaces.
 Next, we would like to consider classical function spaces, such as $L_1 [0,1]$ and $C(K)$.
-Johnson and Wolfe \cite{JW} showed that there exists a compact metric space $K$ such that $\NA(L_1[0,1], C(K))$ is {\it not} dense in $\mathcal{L}(L_1[0,1], C(K))$.
-Moreover, it is known that $\NA(L_1[0,1], C[0,1])$ is {\it not} dense in $\mathcal{L}(L_1[0,1], C[0,1])$ \cite{S}.
-The following proposition shows that the analogous result for $G$-invariant operators does not hold in general.
+J. Johnson and J. Wolfe \cite{JW} showed that there exists a compact metric space $K$ such that $\NA(L_1[0,1], C(K))$ is {\it not} dense in $\mathcal{L}(L_1[0,1], C(K))$, and W. Schachermayer observed that $\NA(L_1[0,1], C[0,1])$ is {\it not} dense in $\mathcal{L}(L_1[0,1], C[0,1])$ \cite{S}.
+Proposition \ref{L1-case} shows that an analogous result for $G$-invariant operators goes in the opposite direction.

-\begin{proposition} Let $Y$ be any infinite dimensional Banach space with Schauder basis.
-There exists a group $G \subseteq \mathcal{L}(L_1[0,1])$ such that every $G$-invariant operator from $L_1[0,1]$ into $Y$ is norm-attaining, that is,
+\begin{proposition} Let $Y$ be any real or complex infinite dimensional Banach space with Schauder basis.
+Then, there exists a group $G \subseteq \mathcal{L}(L_1[0,1])$ such that every $G$-invariant operator from $L_1[0,1]$ into $Y$ is norm-attaining, that is,

 \end{proposition}